'Landman's' Women Are Not the Story

 Editor’s Note: Off-Script—the why, what, and oh sh*t moments behind this article.

-I couldn’t shut the hell up about Landman.
+I can’t shut up about Taylor Sheridan’s Landman.
+I have tried.

 I have not watched the show.
 But after reading your article, I have no interest in viewing it.
 Thanks for sharing your perspective.